CodeCadim/ZenFox/README.md

 ## Install theme

-For a fully immersive browsing experience, you'll want to incorporate a userChrome style into your Firefox profile.

-To enable style modifications, simply follow these steps:

--    Open Firefox and type about:config into the search bar.
--    Locate "toolkit.legacyUserProfileCustomizations.stylesheets" and set its value to "true".

-Next, let's integrate the userChrome file into the appropriate directory:
+To get started with customizing your Firefox experience, you need to enable some settings via about:config.
+Navigate to it by typing "about:config" into the search bar of Firefox and set the value for "toolkit.legacyUserProfileCustomizations.stylesheets" to true.
+After that, we'll move on to setting up your userChrome style :

+1. Open your Firefox configurations by searching for "about:support".
--    Type about:support into the Firefox search bar and click on the "Open Folder" button next to "Profile Folder".
+2. Click on the "Open Folder" button next to "Profile Folder" to open it.
--    If you don't already have a folder named "chrome" within the profile folder, create one.
+3. In this folder, look for a folder named "chrome".
+If you don't find one, create one.
--    Within the "chrome" folder, place the "userChrome.css" file (found in the theme folder).
--    Restart Firefox to apply the changes.
+4. Drop your ["userChrome.css"](https://raw.githubusercontent.com/CodeCadim/ZenFox/main/themes/userChrome.css) file (from themes folder) into the "chrome" folder.
+5. Finally, restart Firefox for changes to take effect.
+Your customizations should now be live!

 # Uninstall